Google Search Console Basics

 GSC is the tool for submitting your website to the Google Search Engine index.
 It’s the administrative area of Google Search.

-When someone types something into the Google search bar, Google doesn’t really search the internet – it performs a search within its’ own index of websites.
-If your website hasn’t been indexed by Google, your website will not appear in the search results Google returns.
+When someone types something into the Google search bar, Google doesn’t really search the internet – it performs a search within its’ own massive index of websites.
+If your website hasn’t been indexed by Google, your website will not appear in the search results Google returns – end of story.